 Recent articles include: “Democratic Authority and Respect for the Law," with Harrison Frye," Law and Philosophy, 36 (2017); "Rawls, Weithman, and the Stability of Liberal Democracy,” Res Publica, 21 (2015); "Fairness Obligations and Non-Acceptance of Benefits," Political Studies, 62 (2014).
 "Are Political Obligations Content Independent?"
 Political Theory, 39 (2011); "Knowledge and Law in the Laws: A Response to Xavier Marquez," Political Studies, 59 (2011); "Cosmopolitanism, Political Obligation, and the Welfare State," Political Theory 37, (2009);" Knowledge and Law in Plato's Laws," Political Studies, 56 (2008).

-I have a new book on political obligation, Why should we obey the law? under contract with Polity Press.
+I have a new book on political obligation, Why should we obey the law? which is forthcoming from Polity Press.

 Recent professional activities include appointment to the editorial board of Polis and the Editorial Advisory Board of the International Encyclopedia of Political Science.
 During part of the fall semester of 2005, I was a visiting faculty member in the Department of Political Science, Central European University, Budapest, Hungary, where I returned in the fall of 2008.